matheusfba/trips-data-ingestion/README.md

 ## 💻 Requirements

-To execute this process, you need to have installed the software below:
+To execute this process, you need to have installed the softwares below:

 1. Git
 2. Docker